 Parks & Public Recreation

-Bordering the national park, Oak Hill is part of one of the state's chief outdoor-recreation destinations.
-It is also home to Needleseye Park, a 283-acre preserve established for rock climbing and bouldering as well as hiking and wildlife observation. on the New River is a popular pastime accommodated by local outfitters.
+Bordering the national park, Oak Hill is part of one of the state’s chief outdoor recreation destinations.
+It is also home to Needleseye Park, a 283-acre preserve established for rock climbing and bouldering as well as hiking and wildlife observation.
+Whitewater rafting on the New River is a popular pastime accommodated by local outfitters.
 The near reaches of the Plum Orchard Lake Wildlife Management Area extend within three miles of Oak Hill to the southwest.

 White Oak Rail Trail

-The White Oak Rail Trail travels eight miles across the greater Oak Hill area, connecting the city with its cultural, educational, and recreational centers.
+The White Oak Rail Trail spans 8 miles across the greater Oak Hill area, connecting the city to its cultural, educational, and recreational centers.
 A popular section of the trail approaches within a quarter-mile of the woodland, providing exceptional access for hikers and bikers.
-The trail is being extended as part of a state trail network to link Oak Hill with national park trails and the national scout reserve as well as population centers at Beckley and Fayetteville.
+The trail is being extended as part of a state trail network to link Oak Hill with national park trails and the national scout reserve, as well as population centers at Beckley and Fayetteville.

 Needleseye Bouldering Park